azerothcore/acore-cms/docs/README.md

 **Note**: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.

-**WARNING: if you run this in production, comment the phpmyadmin section in dcker-compose to not expose the phpmyadmin service to any user or change the mysql credentials**
+**WARNING: if you run this in production, comment the phpmyadmin section in docker-compose to not expose the phpmyadmin service to any user or change the mysql credentials**

 More info about docker-configuration are available below